-Zone 4 a mix of hardwood forest and agriculture maintains a high population of turkeys.
+Zone 4, a mix of hardwood forest and agriculture, maintains a high population of turkeys.
 This zone should have 25-30% more harvest authorization than it does.
-Many farmers would like to have more turkeys killed on their land; sadly there are not enough hunters available due to the limited issuance of permits.
+Many farmers would like to have more turkeys killed on their land; sadly, there are not enough hunters available due to the limited issuance of permits.
 This fact will keep the turkey harvest equal to past years.

 Zones 6 and 7 are the big surprise for this spring.
 These zones are the most northern turkey habitat in Wisconsin, and due to marginal habitat, no one thought turkeys could live here let alone prosper and prosper they have!
 So much so, the WDNR has issued some farms turkey shooting permits because the turkeys are too numerous and causing damage.
 On my trips through these zones, I saw large rafts of turkeys out and about.
-Clearly, the hunter harvest authorizations need increasing if farmers are granted permits to shoot wild turkeys outside of the season framework.
+Apparently; the hunter harvest authorizations need increasing if farmers are granted permits to shoot wild turkeys outside of the season framework.

-Zone 5, I don’t get there nor do I have any informants who are out during the offseason.
-Those whom I am familiar with always get their turkeys during spring, and they go fishing in the fall instead of turkey hunting.
-No accounting for tastes here.
+Zone 5, I don’t get there, nor do I have any informants who are out during the offseason.
+Those whom I am familiar with always get their turkeys during spring, and they go fishing in the fall instead of turkey hunting — no accounting for tastes here.